 - And in the evening, before eating have a stroll around the old city walls

 Burgos, the capital of Castile, comes after thirteen walking days.
-It is not a city well known outside of Spain, however, it contains one of the best and oldest Gothic Cathedrals in Spain.
+It is not a city well known outside of Spain.
+However, it contains one of Spain’s best and oldest Gothic Cathedrals.
 The city is home to El Cid, evidenced by the many statues.

 The Museum of Human Evolution is the best museum in the city to visit; it is housed in a futuristic-looking building built on old barracks.
 The museum aims to be one of the top ten in Spain.

 Ten miles outside Burgos are the Atapuerca Mountains.
 This is the main reason for the above museum being situated in Burgos.
 Excavations in the area have discovered the earliest human remains in Europe at 1.2 million years old.
 The local tourist office can supply information on tours to the caves.

-Ponferrada is another small city that few people will have heard off, however, it is a great size to stop in for a rest day.
+Ponferrada is another small city that few people will have heard of.
+However, it is a great size to stop in for a rest day.

-It has it all in miniature; a Templar Castle, the Renaissance Basilica de la Encina with its baroque towers, and the Museum de El Bierzo which contains the history and important archaeological pieces from the area.
+It has it all in miniature; a Templar Castle, the Renaissance Basilica de la Encina with its baroque towers, and the Museum de El Bierzo, which contains the area’s history and important archaeological pieces.

 Santiago de Compostela

 I stayed in Santiago for three days, one day too long.

-It is a small city and a tourist city and after being a pilgrim walking the Camino Frances in peace and quiet it was overwhelming.
-You have to see Santiago Cathedral, (here is a list of things to see in Santiago), meet with friends that have been made along the way, but it not a place for quiet relaxation.
+It is a small tourist city, and it was overwhelming after being a pilgrim walking the Camino Frances in peace and quiet.
+You have to see Santiago Cathedral (here is a list of things to see in Santiago) and meet with friends that have been made along the way, but it is not a place for quiet relaxation.